mjpritchard/test-decap-help/content/docs/short-term-project-storage/faqs-storage.md

 ---
 aliases: /article/4702-faqs-storage
-date: 2022-11-16 08:50:53
 description: New storage FAQs and issues
 slug: faqs-storage
 tags:
 - netCDF3
 - small files
-- ''
 title: New storage FAQs and issues
 ---

+{{<alert type="info">}}This article was originally written in 2018/19 to introdice new forms of storage which were brought into produciton at that stage.
+Some of the information and terminology is now out of date, pending further review of JASMIN documentation.{{</alert>}}

-Workflows with some of the issues highlighted below will have a knock on effect for other users - so please take the time to check and change your code to make appropriate use of new storage system.
+Workflows with some of the issues highlighted below will have a knock on effect for other users, so please take the time to check and change your code to make appropriate use of new storage system.
 If used correctly, the new storage offers us a high performance scalable file system, with the capability for object storage as tools and interfaces evolve, and we can continue to